Best AI Readiness Assessment Tools for Consulting Firms (2026)

 The Thing That Actually Matters

 A readiness score without a methodology to act on it is just a number.
 It might get a nod in the meeting.
 It might get shared in a Slack channel.
 It almost never drives a decision.
+And it never lets your firm delegate.

 Frequently Asked Questions